Photo of the Shevach Family

 The manhunt for the terrorists responsible continued into the night.
-IDF troops searched the area surrounding Havat Gilad, focusing on Palestinian villages west of Nablus.
+IDF troops searched the area surrounding Havat Gilad, focusing on Arab villages west of Nablus.
 The army also sent reinforcements to the area.

 Raziel, who completed his rabbinical studies last year, volunteered in the medical department of the Samaria Regional Council, drove an ambulance for Magen David Adom, worked as a mohel (ritual circumciser), and gave lessons to children in the settlement where he had lived for the past eight years.
 Yael Shevach relayed that Raziel asked that if something happened to him he would be buried at Havat Gilad.
 Yael added, “We honor his request and we will bury him in a community he loved and on whose behalf he acted.
 I call upon all the people of Israel to come and accompany Raziel in Havat Gilad in Samaria.
 This is my request.”
 The cemetery of Havat Gilad was dug this morning and Raziel was laid to rest at 13:00.